Work Market 2025: AI, WorkMarket, and Hiring Trends

 Understanding any tool for the work market requires understanding the work market itself.
 Recently, you’ve likely heard a lot of conflicting news.
 The consensus among economists is that the U.S. job market is slowing, not collapsing.

 This means that while job growth has cooled significantly from its red hot pace, we are not seeing the massive, widespread job losses that define a recession.
 For example, the economy is still adding jobs each month, just at a much slower rate.
-The unemployment rate has ticked up to around 4.3% as of mid 2025, the highest it’s been since 2021, but this is still a low figure by historical standards.
+The unemployment rate has ticked up but remains low by historical standards.
 A slowdown feels unsettling, but it’s a deceleration, not a free fall.

 The Big Picture: Why is Hiring Cooling Off?